-RSA Mentorship offers four disciplines in theatre training; Acting, Theatre Arts, Technical Theatre or Music Performance.
+RSA Mentorship offers four disciplines in theatre training: Acting, Theatre Arts, Technical Theatre and Music Performance.

 In Mentorship Level 2 students continue to study their chosen discipline, building on their previous year’s learning.
-In the MP2 year, students start to work more independent of their classmates, auditioning and participating in Rosebud Theatre productions and other student projects.
-They also participate in the second International Theatre Trip to London or New York in February.
+In the MP2 year, students start to work more independent of their classmates, auditioning and participating in Rosebud Theatre and RSA productions and student projects.
+They also participate in the second International Theatre Trip to London or New York.

 In Mentorship Level 3 students begin preparations for work in the theatre industry.
 While they continue with advanced courses from previous years, this is a time for internships, job shadowing, networking or leadership positions.
 All students produce a Final Project of their choice.
 Students continue to mentor with Rosebud Theatre as they prepare to graduate as emerging artists.

-Upon completion of the Mentorship Programme, students are inducted into the Rosebud School of the Arts Guild as Fellows of Rosebud School of the Arts (F.R.S.A.).
+Upon completion of all three years of the Mentorship Programme, students are inducted into the Rosebud School of the Arts Guild as Fellows of Rosebud School of the Arts (F.R.S.A.).

-For more details on each programme see the menu above.
+For more detail and course options for each major, please see menu above.